isabellapepke/cu-website/README.md

 To develop the website: `npm start`

-Build the website for release: `hexo generate`, which is outputed to *public/*
+Build the website for release: `npm run build`, which is outputed to *public/*